Justin-Seaman/rsschool-devops-course-tasks/Readme.md

 ```
 5. Check your pipeline on Push for the output of the test Jenkinsfile (should see checkout and run of Jenkinsfile, along with Hello World #0-9).
 ![.visual_assets/test-pipeline.png](.visual_assets/test-pipeline.png)

+### Turning the Jenkinsfile into a CI/CD pipeline

+Requirements for the following steps in the pipeline:
+1. Application build
+   + I already handled a
+2. Unit test execution
+   + Use [pytest](https://docs.pytest.org/en/stable/) to assert a response of 200 at the root of the flask app.
+3. Security check with SonarQube
+   + Static code analysis with Sonar will use the [Jenkins Plugin](https://github.com/jenkinsci/sonarqube-plugin) and a [Sonar Cloud](https://sonarcloud.io/) free account.
+4. Docker image building and pushing to any Registry
+   + Already handled in my GHA plan from task_5.
+Will refactor for Groovy/Jenkinsfile.
+5. Deployment to the K8s cluster with Helm (dependent on the previous step)
+   + Once Docker image built and published, a Helm build with the same tag should pull it down for CD
+6. (Optional) Application verification (e.g., curl the main page, send requests to API, smoke test)
+   + Quick smoke test to the private IP of the application.

 ## Objective